 ….Three people die and one blinded from drinking hand sanitizer….

-The last time I wrote….
-Some emotional drivel about Palm Sunday and how much I loved being with my family as kid.
+The last time I wrote…. immense nostalgia about Palm Sunday and how much I loved being with my family as a kid.
 At that writing we were in Phase I.